 Natural beauty aside, Historic Downtown Charleston is the ultimate draw in these parts (other than the people).
 The colossal homes are endlessly fascinating with their alluring floor plans, classic colors, and tiered balconies (sometimes five high).
 We spent hours strolling the streets, reading the placards on each home: 1665.
 1687.
 1703.
 Each home, each building, each sky-scraping church steeple is a piece of American history, glorious and beautiful.
 Charleston is a living, breathing museum; charming and active and warm.

 Some of our favorite highlights were Fort Sumpter (the first battle of the Civil War), Ravenel Waterfront Park, the historic Charleston market, and eating at Husk.
 A sunset stroll along The Battery to White Point Gardens is an absolute must-do when in town.
-Rainbow Row is overrated.
+Read all about Charleston in our complete guide.

 NYC is the greatest metropolis we have visited in our USA travel.
 The streets buzz with infectious energy.
 It is sensory overload and we love it.
 We’ve been known to hang 10-15 miles per day, pacing from mid-town to Chinatown and back again.
 There are dozens of touristy things to do, eg, Statue of Liberty, Empire State Building, Central Park, and no shortage of restaurants, bars, and stores to occupy weeks of your life.
 You never know where the day will take you in New York City, so we push ourselves to exertion and earn our damn vacation.